react-navigation/react-navigation.github.io/versioned_docs/version-7.x/from-expo-router.md

 #### React Navigation doesn't use native navigation primitives

 Official navigators in React Navigation such as [Native Stack](native-stack-navigator.md) and [Native Bottom Tabs](native-bottom-tab-navigator.md) use native primitives by default on Android & iOS, including platform styling such as [Liquid Glass on supported iOS versions](native-bottom-tab-navigator.md).

+#### React Navigation is only suitable for complex apps

+React Navigation provides a lot of control and flexibility, which is useful for complex apps.
+But you are only exposed to that complexity when you need it.
+The [static configuration API](static-configuration.md) with [automatic type inference](typescript.md) and [deep linking](configuring-links.md) works well for both simple and complex apps.

+#### React Navigation is maintained by Expo

+React Navigation was originally started by [Brent Vatne](https://github.com/brentvatne) from [Expo](https://docs.expo.dev/) and [Eric Vicenti](https://github.com/ericvicenti) from Facebook (now Meta).
+React Navigation 5 was a complete rewrite sponsored by Expo and led by [Satyajit Sahoo](https://github.com/satya164) from [Callstack](https://callstack.com/) in collaboration with [Michał Osadnik](https://github.com/osdnk) from [Software Mansion](https://www.software-mansion.com/).
+For the past few years, the project has been primarily maintained by Satyajit Sahoo with support from Callstack and Software Mansion.
+Neither Expo nor the Expo Router team is involved in its ongoing development, maintenance, or roadmap.

 ## Mental model